Residential Access Modification Program (RAMP)

 - If a RAMP grant is approved, the project must be completed within 90 days of the approval (unless delays are necessary due to the winter season).
-Invoices must be submitted to the department (Provincial Disability Initiatives Supports Branch — RAMP, see RAMP Contact Information) by the vendors, contractors, landlord (property owner) and/or approved applicants.
-The invoices are to be signed by the applicant, guardian, trustee or enduring power of attorney, and dated to confirm satisfactory project completion, and photographs are to be forwarded to the RAMP program via email (in .jpg format) or mail.
+Invoices must be submitted to the ministry (Alberta Human Services – RAMP, see RAMP Contact Information) by the vendors, contractors, landlord (property owner) and/or approved applicants.
+The invoices are to be signed by the applicant, guardian, trustee or enduring power of attorney, agent for a personal directive, and dated to confirm satisfactory project completion, and photographs are to be forwarded to the RAMP program via email (in .jpg format) or mail.

-- Applicants are expected to live at their current address after the modifications have been completed.
+- Applicants are expected to live at their current address for 10 consecutive years after the modifications have been completed.

 - If a person (using a wheelchair) is about to be discharged from a public medical institution, or if a person is deemed to be palliative, their application will be assessed on a priority basis in order to reduce the waiting time for a possible approval.

 - However, RAMP cannot affect or reduce the waiting time required to order equipment, or the time required for a contractor to start or complete any exterior site preparations to accommodate exterior porch lifts or exterior wheelchair ramps because of adverse weather conditions.

 - Red check boxes have been added at the top of the first page of the combined Homeowner / Tenant application to indicate if the applicant is about to be discharged from the hospital or if the applicant is in Palliative care.